Syncheo/ChildWorkItemPresentation/README.md

 This plugin displays the children of an EWM work item in a table format.
 By default, it shows the child’s type, ID, summary, owner, and status.
-It can show other attributes (well known or custom attributes) by configuring it in the eclipse EWM client
+It can show other attributes (well known or custom attributes) by configuring it in the eclipse EWM client and modify the values of the child item attributes

-It will evolve into a tool allowing direct modification of child items from the parent.

 ## Server Installation